ppribadi/casestudy_bikeshare/README.md

 This is a case study for completing the requirement of Google Data Analytics professional certification.
 The certification courses work through the roadmap of six stages of the data analytics, namely, ASK, PREPARE, PROCESS, ANALYZE, SHARE and ACT.
 This is the link to the [courses](https://www.coursera.org/professional-certificates/google-data-analytics).

 ## Data and Scope
 The dataset for this case study is provided by Divvy Bike Sharing Company from Chicago.
 Cyclistic is a fictional company with the data analytic task based on real-life data from Divvy.
 The dataset is open source and provided with the project.
-The tabluar data contain trip data with start and end bike stations, start and end trip time stamps, bike types, and user types.
+The tabular data contain trip data with start and end bike stations, start and end trip time stamps, bike types, and user types.
 Detailed scope of this project is described in 0_Scope.ipynb and 1_Ask.ipynb.
 The following sections provide summary from each stage in the roadmap.
 The detailed works are processed and documented in the jupyter notebooks.
 I set out to capture the work process and not to seek the ultimate answers which means I limited the data scope to the data provided by the project.
 In case I have more time later, I would like to acquire more public data such as demographics and locational features.

 ### Stage 1 - ASK